100% Certified Authentic

 Sir Edmund Hillary and Tenzing Norgay reached the top of Mt.
 Everest. (credit: Wikipedia)

-Throughout modern history, a number of expeditions to the highest peaks and farthest reaches of the earth have shared at least one tool in common: a watch that could keep up with the rigors of travel and the harshness of climate.
-This is the Rolex Explorer watch — an essential tool that can survive the elements, be trusted at a glance and fade into the background when not needed.
+Throughout modern history, a number of expeditions to the highest peaks and farthest reaches of the earth have shared at least one tool in common: a watch that could keep up with the rigors of travel and the harshness of the climate.
+This is the Rolex Explorer watch – an essential tool that can survive the elements, be trusted at a glance, and fade into the background when not needed.

 With that said, man going to new heights on Mount Everest makes the Oyster Perpetual Rolex (ancestor of the Explorer) one of the most important wristwatches of all time.

-On 29 May 1953, two men fired with extraordinary determination were the first to reach Mount Everest’s 8,848-metre summit.
+On 29 May 1953, two men fired with extraordinary determination and were the first to reach Mount Everest’s 8,848-metre summit.
 A crowning achievement this Rolex adventurer successfully conquered the harsh Mt.
 Everest.
 Sir Edmund Hillary and Tenzing Norgay, members of a British expedition led by Sir John Hunt, achieved the goal that dozens of other earlier expeditions had tried to reach: to stand on the top of the world.

 1927: Mercedes Gleitze Crosses English Channel